 5. Abbreviation.
 Collections of initials, or “acronyms,” can be either pronounced letter by letter, like CNN, or as single words, like NASA (National Aeronautics and Space Administration) or GOAT (greatest of all time).
 Words can also be shortened by dropping off the end, such as adorbs (adorable) and rando (random).

 6. Errors.
 Once a spelling goes viral, it’s hard to change it, not because it’s any more “correct” than an alternative spelling but because it’s more popular.
 Even mistakes have become conventional spellings because printing and distribution gave them wings.
-Dord, a misspelling, went unchallenged in the Oxford English Dictionary as a synonym for density for.
+Dord, a misspelling, went unchallenged in the Oxford English Dictionary as a synonym for density.
 Expediate, invented when a politician misspelled expedite in the 1600s, lives on today.

 7. Blending.
 Combining parts of two words to create a new one has given us frenemy (friend + enemy), glamping (glamour + camping), and cosplay (costume + play).
 Author Lewis Carroll named the blends that he created—like mimsy (miserable + flimsy) and chortle (chuckle + snort)—portmanteaus, after stiff leather suitcases with two compartments.